Who can enter?

 Some inspiration from Spring 2010:

 What had been going through my mind at the time was the negotiation of identity as both a Latina and as someone who was raised in the States.
-I, like many [email protected], am constantly reflecting on my identity.
+I, like many Latin@s, am constantly reflecting on my identity.
 The flag is projected simultaneously behind and on top of my body.
 I think identity functions in a similar way because our present understanding of ourselves cannot be divided from our ethnic backgrounds and histories.

 I was driving around South Central Los Angeles photographing murals in the area because I’ve been doing research on murals, community processes, education, and Latinos.
 I snapped this picture during that day-long mural search.
 It is urban with its meat market and the street reflects the Latino community with the Spanish language and Catholic-inspired mural with La Virgen de Guadeloupe as a icon.